 Halvorsen Architects can lead you through the confusing jungle of “green” jargon that accompanies sustainable design.

 Halvorsen Architects believes that all new buildings should be designed in such as way as to cause at little environmental harm as possible.
 Our buildings do not wear their green credentials on their outside; these aspects are fully integrated into the design concept.
-However, environment-friendliness does not come out without some changes to traditional forms, and also in the choice of materials used.
-The practice provides consultancy on broader issues including: whether it is more advisable to convert existing buildings or build new ones, from both an environmental and an economic standpoint; the transport ramifications of building on a remote greenfield site; and the impact of local geography and climatic conditions on a building’s running costs.
+However, environment-friendliness does not emerge without some changes to traditional forms, and also in the choice of materials used.
+The practice provides consultancy on broader issues including: when it is more advisable to convert existing buildings and when to build new ones, from both an environmental and an economic standpoint; the transport ramifications of building on a remote greenfield site; and the impact of local geography and climatic conditions on a building’s running costs.
 The practice performs a rigorous analysis of each client’s needs in order to identify the most sustainable solution.

 We aim to make our buildings as energy-efficient as possible so that the choice of energy source is relatively immaterial.
-This is achieved through orientation, super-insulation and air-tightness to reduce the need for heating in winter, and shading and thermal mass to minimise over-heating in summer.
+This is achieved through orientation, super-insulation and air-tightness which help reduce the need for heating in winter.
+We also build in natural shading and thermal mass to store heat until it is needed and minimise over-heating in summer.
+Halvorsen Architects has designed Passive House buildings and specified a variety of renewable energy systems.